UniCVR: From Alignment to Reranking for Unified Zero-Shot Composed Visual Retrieval: Methodology

 Specifically, before training, we apply the $K$-Means algorithm~\cite{kmeans} to each source dataset using the pre-computed target embeddings $\mathbf{e}_t$, ensuring semantically similar samples are grouped within the same cluster.
 All cluster assignments and target embeddings are cached offline.
 During training, each mini-batch consists of triplets sampled from a single cluster $\mathcal{D}_{k(t)}$.
 We denote the $i$-th query-target pair as $\mathbf{e}_q^i, \mathbf{e}_t^i \in \mathcal{D}_{k(t)}$, where $k(t)$ is the cluster index assigned to training step $t$.
 The InfoNCE loss over the mini-batch is:

 where $\mathrm{sim}(\cdot, \cdot)$ denotes cosine similarity and $\tau$ is a learnable temperature parameter.
-Note that the optimized parameters also comprise the learnable query tokens, the lightweight MLP, and the LoRA~\cite{lora} matrices inserted into the MLLM, while PEcore remains frozen to preserve its well-structured metric space as a fixed retrieval target.
+Note that the optimized parameters comprise only the learnable query tokens, the lightweight MLP, and the LoRA~\cite{lora} matrices inserted into the MLLM, while PEcore remains frozen.
+Freezing the target encoder is a deliberate choice, motivated by two considerations.
+First, the triplets available in the zero-shot setting are automatically curated and inevitably noisy; making the target encoder trainable would let this noise reshape the target space, eroding the very metric structure that VLP pre-training provides and that retrieval relies on.
+Second, a frozen target encoder allows all gallery embeddings to be pre-computed offline, so that each training step back-propagates through the query branch alone, which is what makes scaling the query encoder feasible under our compute budget.